India: Nepali man freed from jail after 41 years without trial | DW | 09.04.2021

 The change in Timsina's name in the records meant that no one who knew his real identity could find him.
 He spent several years in a Darjeeling jail while his family back home received news that he had died.

-"It was a dangerous time in Darjeeling back then," Chandra said, referring to the armed struggle for Gorkhaland in the early 1980s where the Gorkha community in the region sought a separate state for Nepali-speaking people.
+"It was a dangerous time in Darjeeling back then," Chandra said, referring to the armed struggle for Gorkhaland in the early 1980s, when the Gorkha community in the region sought a separate state for Nepali-speaking people.
 The ensuing violence left more than 1,200 people dead.

 "They were killing people from Nepal, and we thought that he was among those killed," his cousin said.
-It was also why they didn't search for him when he initially went missing, he said.
+It was also why the family didn't search for him when he initially went missing, he said.

 "We did receive a letter in 2013 from West Bengal that had the name Dipak Jaishi on it, and it included the name of Durga Prasad's mother," Chandra recalled.
 "But we thought it was someone playing a cruel joke on us and did not give it much thought."